John Dooly: The difficulties of loneliness

-Finally, in September, Benjamin Lincoln's army united with America's French allies in a campaign to retake Savannah.
-For the frontiersmen like Dooly, the uniformed professional French army and fleet, the vast artillery, and the sea of tents provided an inspiring spectacle that they never forgot and which must have seemed to guarantee the success of their cause.
-Loyalists across Georgia now joined in the Revolution as the outcome of the war in the favor of United States seemed assured.
+That September, Benjamin Lincoln's army united with America's French allies in a campaign to retake Savannah.
+For frontiersmen like Dooly, the sight of the professional French army and fleet, the vast artillery, and the sea of tents provided inspiration that may have played a role in the success of their cause.
+Loyalists across Georgia joined the Revolution as the outcome of the war in the favor of United States seemed assured.